gatsbyjs/gatsby/docs/blog/2020-04-29-incredimental-builds/index.md

 ## The other half of the story

 When you think about it, a sub-10-second build is wild.
-Have you ever heard of a Webpack app being built that fast?!
+Have you ever heard of a webpack app being built that fast?!

 There's two parts to Gatsby Cloud's incremental builds feature: